Reviews You Can Rely On

 splitboard - the slider channel makes stances adjustments easy and quick.

 The Slider channel makes stances adjustments easy and quick.
+Credit: Isaac Laredo

 We were pleasantly surprised by the ease of setup and adjustment that channel systems provide; dialing in the exact stance you want is much simpler than using the old standard insert pattern.
 If the heavens part and dump multiple feet of champagne pow on your local mountains, this system makes it easy to slide your bindings back, which will increase nose floatation.

 In testing the Burton Flight Attendant on a powder day, we realized our initial stance location was not far enough back to optimally float the nose.
-Since this board had the channel system, it was only a few minute adjustments to increase the setback and significantly improve our powder day.
+Since this board had the channel system, it was only a few minutes to increase the setback and significantly improve our powder day.
 If you find yourself regularly fine-tuning your stance, a board featuring the channel system will simplify this process.

 While the new Spark pucks increase adjustability, this adjustability is still much less than a channel system allows, especially when moving towards the tip and tail of the board.
 Within the range allowed by the inserts, adjustability is relatively simple with the Spark pucks.